-SI leaders attend all course lectures and facilitate 2 one-hour review sessions each week outside of class.
-SI leaders are required to plan weekly sessions, communicate regularly with the director of Academic Engagement, attend SI training sessions, and participate in observation reviews.
-It is anticipated that a peer leader will spend 8 hours per week fulfilling their responsibilities.
+SI leaders attend all course lectures and facilitate two (2) one-hour review sessions each week outside of class.
+SI leaders are required to plan weekly sessions, communicate regularly with the university's director of academic engagement, attend SI training sessions, and participate in observation reviews.
+We anticipate that SI peer leaders will spend eight hours per week fulfilling their responsibilities.

-All interested students should obtain a faculty letter of recommendation and apply through KnightWork.
+All interested students should obtain a faculty letter of recommendation and apply through Handshake.

 © 2021 Marian University